peruskallio/c5_asset_pipeline/README.md

 2. The fingerprint digest part which is suffixed into the file name with a dash in front of it.

-In the following example, the first part (1.) is emphasized by bold characters and the second part (2.) is emphasized with italics:
+In the following example, the first part (1.) is emphasized by italics and the second part (2.) is emphasized with bold characters:

-**style**-*18282c71313a64df0dccceacdbb9e563.css*
+*style*-**18282c71313a64df0dccceacdbb9e563**.css

 The reason for suffixing the file names with the digest fingerprint is that the visitor's browser would always be forced to load the latest and greatest